netidx/netidx-book/src/overview.md

 established/sent, it's just a simple matter of look up the address from the resolver, and then subscribe to the publisher.
 In that case all data goes in the clear.

-## What's a Value

-So I've said names point to values, but what exactly do I mean by a 'value'.

-* Every non structural name points to a value
-* Every value immediatly delivers it's most recent value to new subscribers
-* When a value is changed, every subscriber receives the new value
-* No changes are ever dropped, and they arrive in the order they were made
-* Changes to different values published by the same publisher arrive in the order they were made.
-* Everything has type 'Value', which is a primitive number, string, datetime, or byte array

-So every non structural name always has a value, and the value is always a primitive type.
-When you subscribe you get the most recent value, and after that you get updates in an ordered lossless stream.

-Since each value is a primitive, there isn't any 'structure', because the structure is in the namespace.

 ## Scale